VLDRospuskov/epamejc2020/README.md

 # epamejc2020 - Vitaly Bogdanov
 **Attention!!!
 The structure is different from the parent project!**
-The root of the project should be the module com.epamejc.lessons (I have deleted the project in which the com.epamejc.lessons module was lying.)
+The root of the project should be the module com.epamejc.lessons
+(I have deleted the project in which the com.epamejc.lessons module was lying)

 ***
 [SeaBattle](https://github.com/VLDRospuskov/epamejc2020/tree/Vitaly_Bogdanov/com.epamejc.lessons/src/main/seabattle/java/)